This page will provide you with basic information about a procedure for stress incontinence known as colposuspension.

 - Prolapse: this is a bulge in the vagina caused by the vaginal walls sagging.
 It is very common and often does not need any treatment.
 If it happens you may feel a lump or dragging sensation.
 About 14 in every 100 women who have had a colposuspension procedure are more likely to get a prolapse to the back wall of the vagina.
 It might be small and may not need treatment.
 Sometimes if the prolapse is causing symptoms it can be treated with a vaginal pessary (a device inserted into the vagina) or an operation.

 - Difficulty passing urine: you might notice that the flow of urine is slower after the procedure.
 Some women notice that they have to change position on the toilet (such as leaning forward to empty the bladder completely) to get the last of the urine out.
 About 1 in 10 women who have had a colposuspension have problems emptying their bladder after the procedure.
-The next section of this leaflet explains what can be done if this happens.
+The next section of this page explains what can be done if this happens.

 - Pain during sexual intercourse: pain during sex can happen after any operation where there are stitches near the vagina.
 About 1 in 20 women find sex uncomfortable or painful after a colposuspension.
 The sensation during intercourse may be less and occasionally the orgasm may be less intense.
 This might improve with time.